-Network administrators help build, maintain, oversee, and troubleshoot effective computer, data, and communications network for organizations, according to TechRepublic Premium's network administrator hiring kit.
-In the job description section of the network administrator hiring kit, some of the specific responsibilities listed include designing a network configuration, analyzing and troubleshooting network issues, improving network functionality and efficiency, monitoring enterprise network security, keeping network operating systems updated, and providing on-call support if needed.
+Network administrators help build, maintain, oversee and troubleshoot effective computer, data and communications networks for organizations, according to TechRepublic Premium's network administrator hiring kit.
+In the job description section of the network administrator hiring kit, some of the specific responsibilities listed include designing a network configuration, analyzing and troubleshooting network issues, improving network functionality and efficiency, monitoring enterprise network security, keeping network operating systems updated and providing on-call support if needed.

 SEE: All of TechRepublic's cheat sheets and smart person's guides (TechRepublic)

 Net admins often work alongside or in coordination with departmental managers to determine the network goals and requirements of the organization and make necessary adjustments to the network, according to Indeed's post on How to write a network administrator job description.

 - IT pro's guide to saving time with PowerShell (free PDF) (TechRepublic)

 - 10 tasks every network admin should perform at the end of the year (TechRepublic)

 - How remote work is affecting network admin roles - Video (ZDNet)

 - Amazon AWS: The complete business guide to the world's leading cloud service provider (ZDNet)

 - Start fresh or anew: Remote work is available to entry-level job seekers (TechRepublic)